-Noptin ships with a realtime WYSIWYG opt-in forms editor built with Vue.js.
+Noptin ships with a world-class realtime opt-in forms editor built with Vue.js.
 The editor makes it very easy to design your form and configure its display rules.

-You will find a couple of things once you open the editor, as shown in the screenshot below.
+You will find a couple of things once you open the editor.

 By default, the editor is made up of 3 sections:-

 This section shows the name of your opt-in form and the action buttons.

 You can edit the forms name by clicking on it.
 This name will not appear on the frontend.
 Its only purpose is to help you identify the form on the forms overview screen.

 The header also contains a couple of action buttons (depending on the state of the form).

 - Save As Template – Use this button to save the current design of your form as a template.
 You can then reapply it on any other form by clicking on it in the templates drop-down menu.